Daxel90/PWMO-FileEditor/README.md

 # PWMO-FileEditor
-Editor for .pwmo file from Anycubic 3d Printer
+Editor for .pwmo file from Anycubic Photon Workshop Slicer